The Great Orchestra of Christmas Charity Foundation is a public benefit organisation registered under Polish law.

 The financial means to purchase the equipment and finance the running of medical and educational programmes are raised during a one-day public fundraiser.
 The fundraiser, known as The Grand Finale, is traditionally held on a Sunday in January.
-The drive is organised locally, and the entire country joins in to 'play' - as in to raise funds - in support of a concrete branch of medicine.
-The objective of each Grand Finale fundraiser is consulted with experts in the field.
+The drive is organised locally, and the entire country joins in to 'play' - as in to raise funds - in support of a particular branch of medicine.
+The objective of each Grand Finale fundraiser is consulted experts in the field.

 Some of the objectives of the Grand Finales so far include, among others:

 - Children's cardiac surgery

 - Traumatology & saving lives of children hurt in accidents

 - Saving the lives of newborns and very young children

 - Saving the lives of children with congenital disabilities

 - Introducing modern methods of diagnosis and treatment in neonatology and paediatrics